 - Documentation showing your missed work time and other lost income

 The evidence you will need to sue depends on the details of your case.
 While you can sue someone personally after a motorcycle accident if they caused the accident, you might not need to.
-The best thing you can do is consult with a lawyer about the details and your options.
+The best thing you can do is consult with an attorney about the details and your options.

 Talk to a Motorcycle Accident Lawyer for Free Today